MiguelsPizza/local-transcription-mcp--parakeet-tdt-0.6b-v2--/README.md

 import asyncio
 from fastmcp import Client

-# If running the server with 'fastmcp run server.py' (defaulting to STDIO):
+# If running the MCP server with 'fastmcp run server.py' (defaulting to STDIO):
 client = Client("server.py")

 # If running the server with HTTP, e.g., 'fastmcp run server.py --transport streamable-http --port 8000':